m4cit/MaChAmp-TWG-Data-Augmentation/README.md

 # Installation

 1. ```pip install -r requirements.txt```
-2. Place all files and folders into the main folder of MaChAmp-TWG.
+2. Place all files and folders into the main directory of MaChAmp-TWG.

 # Options
 **-h, --help**